 We sat down with Daragh O’Shea, a tech startup founder and consultant from Dublin, to discover what advice he would give to entrepreneurs in the early startup phase.
 Daragh helps early stage B2B founders turn their vision into a reality.
-Daragh is both tech and commercially focused and is passionate about helping clients turn customer problems into viable commercial technology.
+Daragh is both tech and commercially focused and is extremely passionate about helping clients turn customer problems into a viable commercial technology.

 How did you get to where you are today?

 I have quite a varied background; when I left secondary school I took a year out to figure out what exactly I wanted to do.
-I tried studying accountancy but hated it so changed course and studied engineering in Trinity College instead.
+I tried studying accountancy but hated it so changed course and studied engineering at Trinity College instead.
 When I graduated I was still unsure about what I was going to do.